Faculty Legal Insight on Disabilities

 - Establish rules or policies that may adversely affect students with disabilities.

-Modifications and accommodations that Texas Tech University provides for qualified
+Modifications and Accommodations that Texas Tech University Provides for Qualified Students with Disabilities May Include

 - Architecturally accessible buildings and facilities.